About the Metropolitan Planning Organization (MPO)

 The Nashua MPO is federally designated to carry out the metropolitan transportation planning process in the Metropolitan Planning Area to include the City of Nashua and the Towns of Amherst, Brookline, Hollis, Hudson, Litchfield, Lyndeborough, Mason, Merrimack, Milford, Mont Vernon, Pelham and Wilton, New Hampshire.

 In 2012, the Nashua MPO was designated as a Transportation Management Area (TMA).
 As a TMA, the Nashua MPO has a stronger voice in setting priorities for implementing projects listed in the transportation improvement program and is responsible for additional planning products.
-The planning processes in MPOs in TMAs also must be certified by the Secretary of DOT as being in compliance with federal requirements.
+The planning processes for MPO's and TMA's also must be certified by the Secretary of the United States Department of Transportation as complying with federal requirements.

 Also, the MPO is required to develop and maintain a Congestion Management Process (CMP) which connects the Long Range planning goals of the region to short range project implementation.
 As demand and operational management strategies are implemented to address congestion problems, it becomes increasingly important to document these strategies in a structured process to ensure the effectiveness if the investments in the transportation system.
 The CMP is the tool for documenting this process and connecting the Long Range planning goals of the region to short range project implementation.